 Sovereign by Boosey & Hawkes still with the“round stamp” (From late 70's)

-At some point in the late 70’s a new medium bore cornet was produced based on the 921 and designted “923”.
+At some point in the late 70’s a new medium bore cornet was produced based on the 921 rather than the old Imperial design.
+This did not have the second main tuning slide and was cosmetically identical to the 921.
+It was designated “923”.
 This had the same valves but lever style triggers rather than the ring one on the 921.
 The rare 922 cornet is a 921 without triggers and seems to have been sold into mainland europe rather than the brass band market.
-The last of the 921 cornets had lever style triggers and a pinky hook instead of a ring.
+As the range developed the 921 lost its ring trigger and the last ones had lever style triggers and a pinky hook instead of a ring.
+Some of these very late production models have the more streamlined valves that were developed in the early 80's.

 - 922 Large Bore but without triggers (.466 bore)